 Explore deeper and you might find excessive micromanagement or insufficient empowerment within the team as the contributing factors.
 Employees may hesitate to make decisions that could solve problems if they fear making mistakes and facing the consequences.

 Find ways to foster an environment where team members feel empowered rather than overly controlled.
 Seek out training providers that offer workshops centred on empowerment, or consider hiring consultants who can explore the issue more deeply and help create a tailored solution for your organization.
-Alternatively, your staff may benefit from coaching aimed at managing their fears and enhancing their sense of empowerment.
-If the issue is specific to a department, it might be the leader or manager who requires coaching instead.

 Time Management Skills